-The Maple Grove Drop-Off Program began July 2008.
+The Maple Grove Drop-Off Program began July 2008, and was ended by the sponsor in July 2014 when the hauler would no longer provide the recycling service.
 Appendix 2-B shows the tabulated results of the program.
-SCORE funds are provided to the Township for the program.
+SCORE funds were provided to the Township for the program.
 The Township initially contracted with Waste Management.
-Starting in 2010, Garrison Disposal is now providing this service.
-The Drop-off site allows recyclable materials to be dropped off any time.
-The drop-off location is at the South Shores Paradise Resort on South Long Lake.
-The 2013 recycling rate is 39.71 tons at a cost of \$251.84 per ton of recyclable material collected.
+Starting in 2010, Garrison Disposal was providing this service until June 2014.
+The drop-off site did allow recyclable materials to be dropped off any time.
+The drop-off location was at the South Shores Paradise Resort on South Long Lake.
+This site closed down when Garrison Disposal stopped their service.